MicrosoftDocs/kaizala-docs/kaizala/platform/v1/docs/connectors/Tokens.md

 ## Different types of Refresh Tokens

 Kaizala Connectors allow options to generate two different types of Refresh Token.
+Users token can be generated either through Kaizala Management Portal or oAuth.

 |              |   Tools to generate  | Scope of Access   | Who can generate | Details |
 | :---: | :---: | :---: | :---: | :---: |